Envirometrix/PredictiveSoilMapping/main.md

 #> [1,] 3.53 0.0798 0.835
 ```

-This shows that, for any given Munsell color code, it is relatively easy to convert them to any other color system available in R.
+This shows that, for any given Munsell color code, it is relatively easy to convert it to any other color system available in R.

-Within the R [package aqp](http://casoilresource.lawr.ucdavis.edu/drupal/node/201) one can directly transform Munsell color codes to some color classes in R [@Beaudette2013CompGeo].
+Within the R [package aqp](http://casoilresource.lawr.ucdavis.edu/drupal/node/201) one can directly transform Munsell color codes to standard color classes in R [@Beaudette2013CompGeo].
 For example, to convert the Munsell color code to RGB values from the example above we would run:

 ```r